kausgang/collect_wiki_timline_data/README.md

 ### More info
 See https://github.com/kausgang/wiki_timeline-array for more information on downloading wikipedia historical timeline data

-See https://github.com/kausgang/collaborate_wiki_timeline to collaborate the individual country's data and make a master record.
+See https://github.com/kausgang/collate_wiki_timeline to collate the individual country's data and make a master record.